cloudflare/workers-docs/content/tooling/wrangler/configuration/environments.md

 Your default `wrangler build`, `wrangler preview`, and `wrangler publish` commands will all build with `webpack.dev.js`, as will `wrangler build -e staging`, `wrangler preview -e staging`, and `wrangler publish -e staging`. `wrangler build -e production`, `wrangler preview -e production`, and `wrangler publish -e production` would all use your `webpack.config.js` file.

-### Configuration Variables
+### Environment Variables

-You can specify different KV namespaces and configuration variables for different environments.
+You can specify different KV namespaces, secrets, and text variables for different environments.

 ```toml
 name = "my-worker"